poudelmadhav/takehiromouri.github.io/_posts/2016-4-01-How-to-Make-Counting-Belonging-Objects-in-Rails-More-Efficient.md

 ---
 layout: post
-title: Counting Objects?
-Introducing counter_cache
+title: How to Make Counting Belonging Objects in Rails More Efficient
 ---

 A lot of times when writing rails apps, you face a situation where you have to count the number of child objects a parent object has.